RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 ### Self-care breaks

-A member, listener or therapist can take a break from 7 Cups at any time, suspending their account temporarily.
+Although rarely used by listeners and very rarely by therapists, there is a facility for any member, listener or therapist to take a complete break from 7 Cups at any time, suspending their account temporarily.
 This is often known as a self-care break, although it can be for any reason.

 When they do this their profile completely disappears as if they never existed.
-Their name and icon disappear from almost everywhere in the platform.
+Their name and icon disappear from almost everywhere in the platform, and their name appears as Unknown in forums.
 If and when they return from their break, their name and icon reappear everywhere.

+Listeners and therapists who have ongoing responsibilities at 7 Cups generally avoid using this facility.

 # Onboarding and agreements